jvahedi/gpt-editor/EditorBot/Windows/README.md

 1. Read this Document.
 (NICE!!!)

-2. Drop as many Microsoft Word Documents in this folder as needed A)The file must be in a ".docx" format.
+2. Drop as many Microsoft Word Documents in this folder as needed.
+	A. The file must be in a ".docx" format.
-	B)Please keep document length under 2 pages at this time.
+	B. Please keep document length under 2 pages at this time.

 3. Double click the obvious "ClickMe.bat" file, and Presto!
 	Wait while a new edited file appears in the same directory.